 It is rare to encounter a published author from the relatively recent past for which almost no biographical information can be found online.
 I have found such a person, in the form of a philosophy scholar by the curious and intriguing name of “St. George William Joseph Stock.”

 Yes!
 I found a book on Amazon called The Romance of Chastisement; or, Revelations of the School and Bedroom, by “An Expert.”
 The pseudonym, “An Expert,” was later identified as one “St. George H. Stock.”
 St. George “H.” Stock?
 Where did the “H”come from?
 Can this be the same “St. George Stock,” and if not, just how many “St. George Stock”s are there floating around in the mists of lost time and forgotten history?
-[UPDATE: The “H” mystery has been (mostly) solved -- see comment #7, below.]
+[UPDATE 2015: The “H” mystery has been (mostly) solved — see my comment from May 21, 2015, below.]

 The Romance of Chastisement; or, Revelations of the School and Bedroom is arguably the most sophisticated, most literary, and most amusing mid-Victorian fictional text focusing on flagellation.
 A collection of short stories and verse sparkling with sexual suggestion and wit, it was first published by John Camden Hotten in 1871 in a volume bearing the false imprint date 1870.
 It was reprinted by Edward Avery in 1888.
 An earlier book with the same title was issued by William Dugdale in 1866.
 This work had a different sub-heading: Revelations of Miss Darcy.
 The Victorian bibliographer Henry Spencer Ashbee suggests that both books were written by the same author, whom he reveals to have been St. George H. Stock.
 Formerly a lieutenant in the 2nd or Queen’s Royal Regiment, Stock issued his work originally in episodes from Dublin.
 Hotten purchased 200 sets from him and bound them into a single volume.
 St. George H. Stock also wrote the four short flagellant works that constitute Rosy Tales!
 (1874) and contributed to The Whippingham Papers (1888 ), which are also available from Birchgrove Press.